Domistro16/ens-contracts/README.md

 SimplePriceOracle is a trivial implementation of the pricing oracle for the EthRegistrarController that always returns a fixed price per domain per year, determined by the contract owner.

-### StablePriceOracle
+### TokenPriceOracle

-StablePriceOracle is a price oracle implementation that allows the contract owner to specify pricing based on the length of a name, and uses a fiat currency oracle to set a fixed price in fiat per name.
+TokenPriceOracle is a price oracle implementation that allows the contract owner to specify pricing based on the length of a name.
+It uses a fiat currency oracle to set a fixed price per name and checks the equivalent value in the native chain currency (e.g., BNB), CAKE, and USD1.

+### ReferralController

+The ReferralController contract manages the referral system by allocating a portion of the payment to the referrer after each token mint.
+It also tracks and calculates the total number of successful referrals made by each address.

 ## Resolvers